Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 It’s time to see these contexts for yourselves in the Bible and read and verify what it says.
 Use UnlockBibleMeaning.com and navigate to Isaiah 34:5, 9, 11 and Jeremiah 4:17-18 and the other verses in the blog post

 Here’s the exercise.
-Tell the story of ‘tohu’: There’s enough information just in the translations to tell us what the CAUSE of tohu is.
+Tell the story of tohu: There’s enough information just in the translations to tell us what the CAUSE of tohu is.
 What happens when tohu exists.
-What is the end result of tohu va bohu?
+What is the result of tohu va bohu?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Tohu va Bohu Signifies Confusion and Void – A Horrible State to Be In
+Please use the Social Network links just below to share this information from The Explanation, Tohu va Bohu Signifies Confusion and Void – A Horrible State to Be In